 Our experiment seems to be quite accurate, but we should be clear on why this so we are clear that the correlations used by the model make sense in business.
 We saw at the start of this lab that we can get basic statistics just by visualising the data and there are statistical modules to do this.
-However we might wish to bring our own tools to bear and a great way for those with Python or R skills to do this is with Jupyter notebooks.
+However, we might wish to bring our own tools to bear and a great way for those with Python or R skills to do this is with Jupyter notebooks.
 These are ad hoc scripts which we can attach to our experiments or use on their own.